 Later, Hank Pym's lab at Avengers Mansion was attacked and destroyed.
 Widow arrived believing it was the work of Masque who also happened to be at the scene of the crime investigating.
 Before Widow could again yell at her, the duo were attacked by the real culprit a cyborg of the Inner Guard.
 Masque sacrificed herself to save Widow from her would-be attacker.

 It was later revealed in a retcon several years later that Madame Masque had became paranoid running her father's criminal organization and created copies of herself known as bio-duplicates, having them killed and replaced over and over.
-One of these bio-duplicates was apparently the member of the Avengers following The Crossing.
+One of these bio-duplicates was apparently the member of the Avengers following The Crossing (and almost every Madame Masque appearance between 1977-2000 was attributed to bio-duplicates).

 When Count Nefaria returned from the dead and destroyed Whitney's base, she attempted to play the Avengers and Thunderbolts off against Nefaria, paranoid of both sides and wanting to destroy them all.
 Whitney ultimately decided to help defeat Nefaria as a result.
 Offered membership with the Thunderbolts afterwards, Whitney declines and secretly escapes the scene.